Skip to main contentCarbon Design System

 Selectable tags: Receive a full background color change and mouse pointer on hover.
 Clicking anywhere on the tag will put it in a selected state.
 Once in the selected state, clicking anywhere on the tag again will deselect it.

 Operational tags: Receive a background color change and mouse pointer on hover.
-Clicking anywhere on the tag will disclose a way of viewing more related tags in either a toggletip, popover, modal, or breadcrumb view.
+Clicking anywhere on the tag will disclose a way of viewing more related tags in either a popover, modal, or breadcrumb view.

 Keyboard